Past Filene Scholars

 Frank Heiss '93 (percussion), from Newton, Mass., earned Honors for his senior recital of electronic compositions utilizing devices triggered by and accompanied by his live percussion playing.
 After graduation, he studied at the Drummers Cooperative in New York City.

-Jonathan Brody '92 (percussion), from Potomac, Md., majored in biology and, between his junior and senior years, had a National Cancer Institute Fellowship Award to work with a research team investigating gene therapy at the National Institutes of Health.
+Jonathan Brody '92 (percussion), from Potomac, Md., majored in biology and, between his junior and senior years was awarded a National Cancer Institute fellowship to work with a research team investigating gene therapy at the National Institutes of Health.
 Following graduation, he rejoined this team.

 Ellen Horan '90 (violin), from Massapequa, N.Y, pursued a music and business double major, aiming at a career in arts management.
-After graduation, she went to work for the accounting firm of Ernst & Young, where she specialized in nonprofit organizations, including The Juilliard School.
-She is currently assistant comptroller for The Lighthouse, Inc., a service organization for the blind and visually-impaired, and she plays violin in a chamber sextet.
+After graduation, she went to work for the accounting firm of Ernst & Young, where she specialized in nonprofit organizations, including the Juilliard School.
+She is currently assistant comptroller for the Lighthouse, a service organization for the blind and visually impaired, and she plays violin in a chamber sextet.

 Amy Briggs Dissanayake '89 (piano), from Canterbury, N.H., says she chose to attend Skidmore rather than a music conservatory because "I would be able to do so much more than just play piano."
 Along with studying music and performing actively, she developed a minor in Asian studies that included an independent study of Indian classical music.
 Briggs offered an award-winning senior recital and graduated with Honors.
 She is now principal pianist with the Civic Orchestra of Chicago and substitute pianist with the Chicago Symphony Orchestra.
 She made her New York City debut in 1992 and in 1993 toured Africa and South Asia as a United States Artistic Ambassador.